LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

   <li>Find all the intersections between the edges of polygon 2 with polygon 1.
     <ol type="i">
         <li>Insert each intersection into both lists maintaining the clockwise order of points. </li>
         <li>Label each intersection as ENTRY or EXIT points depending on if they enter polygon 1 from polygon 2 or exit polygon 1 to polygon 2.
-Label them as VERTEX if neither.</li>
+Label them as VERTEX if neither.
+The original algorithm assumed ENTRYs and EXITs alternated after the first intersection; this version does not so it can account for edge cases.</li>
     </ol>
   </li>
   <li>Walk through all vertices on polygon 2.